inet-tub/ns3-datacenter/README.md

 - The switch MMU is based on SONIC buffer model (purely based on our understanding only).
 - Support for several Buffer Management algorithms including ABM.

-Many additions to the source code are based on prior work - [ns3-rdma](https://github.com/bobzhuyb/ns3-rdma) and [HPCC](https://github.com/alibaba-edu/High-Precision-Congestion-Control).
+Many additions to the source code are based on prior work: [ns3-rdma](https://github.com/bobzhuyb/ns3-rdma) and [HPCC](https://github.com/alibaba-edu/High-Precision-Congestion-Control).
 If you use this repository in your work, please consider citing the following papers.

 ```bib
 @inproceedings{nsdi22,